patternfly/patternfly-elements/elements/pfe-navigation/documentation/upgrading-from-old-pfe-navigation.md

 ### Please Move Skip links

-Skip links should be as close to the opening body tag as possible, and should not have any focusable elements before it in the markup (e.g. `a`, `button`, `input`, etc).
+Skip links should be as close to the opening body tag as possible, and should not have any focusable elements before them in the tab order (e.g. `a`, `button`, `input`, etc).
 Recommend moving them out of the navigation and giving them the classes: `visually-hidden skip-link` like the code [example in the implementation documentation](implementation.md).

 ### Logo